7 Marriage counseling guidelines

 that ultimately made the affair too easy to occur.

-What to ask: Are you a Christian counselor?
-How do you incorporate Christian beliefs
+1. Are you a Christian counselor?
+How do you incorporate Christian beliefs and advice into your counseling?

 There you have it.